MIC-DKFZ/basic_unet_example/Readme.md

 ## How to set it up
 The example is very easy to use.
 Just create a new virtual environment in python and install the requirements.
 This example requires python3.
 It was implemented with python 3.5.

+> **WARNING**: The newest supported version is python 3.7.9.
+For newer python versions there are some requirements that are not available in the needed version.
 ```
 pip3 install -r requirements.txt
 ```